Skip to content

-The Many Reasons You Need Sleep
+8 Important Reasons You Need Sleep

-reasons you need sleep
+8 reasons you need more sleep

 According to the CDC, lack of sleep is a public health epidemic, noting that insufficient sleep has been linked to a wide variety of health problems.
 After reviewing more than 300 studies to determine how many hours of sleep most people need to maintain their health, an expert panel concluded that, as a general rule, most adults need right around 8 hours per night.
 Unfortunately, an estimated 40 percent of Americans are sleep deprived.
 Many get less than 5 hours of sleep per night, which can have a wide range of health repercussions, from an increased risk of accidents, weight gain and chronic diseases, to reduced sex drive, and decreased sexual satisfaction.